SeekaHost Terms and Conditions of Service

 (b) be obscene or indecent;

-(c) infringe any copyright, moral right, database right, trademark right, design right, right in passing off, or other intellectual property right;
+(c) infringe any copyright, moral right, database right, trademark right, design right, right in passing off, or other intellectual property right; please see exceptions to copyright according to UK law, which SeekaHost takes into consideration.

 (d) infringe any right of confidence, right of privacy or right under data protection legislation;